 Jane Corrigan, a UNISON member and former Thompsons Solicitors employment law client, said: “The support and advice that Bernie Wentworth of Thompsons Solicitors provided to me throughout my employment tribunal case was immense.
 Every step of the procedure was truly professional, engaged and highly knowledgeable.
 An excellent outcome was the result of a first class legal team’s advice”.

-Kevin Hughes, a member of the Fire Brigades Union (FBU) and former Thompsons Solicitors employment law client, was suspended and then summarily dismissed from his fire-fighting job following a police investigation of an off-duty incident.
-No charges were brought.
-Kevin said: “With the assistance of Thompsons Solicitors and support from the Fire Brigades Union, we began the difficult and lengthy process of applying for reinstatement through the employment tribunal process.
+Kevin Hughes, a member of the Fire Brigades Union (FBU) and former Thompsons Solicitors employment law client, said: “With the assistance of Thompsons Solicitors and support from the Fire Brigades Union, we began the difficult and lengthy process of applying for reinstatement through the employment tribunal process.
 Nearly three years after I was initially suspended, following a successful outcome at the employment tribunal, I was reinstated to my position as a firefighter with all loss of earnings and pension rights reinstated.

 “Thompsons Solicitors were excellent at every stage of the process; their professionalism and support was fundamental in our victory.
 Bernie Wentworth, in particular, deserves praise for not only his professionalism and supportive attitude, but also for taking the time to apprise me of every single tiny detail every step of the way.”